 On the adjoining island, Gozo, you can see the remains of the location for the dramatic Dothraki Wedding scene.
 Shot on top of the Azure Window before it collapsed in 2017, visit the area to see what’s left of this rocky structure.

 Read more: Visiting Malta in Winter

-Picking up where Malta left off, Croatia’s Dubrovnik took over the filming location for King’s Landing, the Red Keep, and city of Qarth.
+Picking up where Malta left off, Croatia’s Dubrovnik took over the filming location for King’s Landing, the Red Keep, and the city of Qarth.
 There are several filming locations in Croatia so it can be a good idea to bear them in mind when choosing your villa from a site such as Oliver’s Travels.
-You might also want to join onto an organized Game of Thrones tour for an insider’s take.
+You might also want to join an organized Game of Thrones tour for an insider’s take.

 The UNESCO World Heritage Site of Dubrovnik is arguably the most famous and most popular Game of Thrones filming location, with more than 10,000 visitors exploring the city every day.
 Explore the Old Town and the ancient city walls and imagine the scenes of your favorite characters in the King’s Landing.

 To get away from the hustle and bustle, visit Trsteno Arboretum which was used as the lavish Palace Gardens.